 I bought everything ever printed about Rita and 'Revista do Rock' was quick in catching up with the trend.
 RR was the first to make a comparison between the Italian volcano and Brenda Lee.
 I thought the comparison was fair; after all, being compared with the best it is a compliment.

 To this day I don't know how the magazine got hold of those lyrics.
-Only 3 were missing: 'Big deal', 'I can't hold back the tears' and 'Too many'!
+Only 3 lyrics were missing: 'Big deal', 'I can't hold back the tears' and 'Too many'!
 So I spent the next 20 years hunting down those 3 missing lyrics.
 Rita's English was atrocious and it was almost impossible to understand some of the words she mangled.
 In the slow songs, Rita did an competent job, but in the uptempo numbers she was a disaster.

 After listening to 'I can't hold back the tears' for 2 decades I finally realised that 'I'm gonna cry till I bring him back to me' which Rita pronounced 'braing' really meant 'bring'.